The AIPP shut down end 2021 due to difficulties caused by the pandemic. The below is left for historical reasons.

 Valent Lau is also a full member of:

-- the Coogee Chamber of Commerce, Secretary and Executive Member
+- Business Coogee (formerly Coogee Chamber of Commerce), and 2021 Secretary and Executive Member

 - Realise Business